Ginetta G50: Racing

 Launched in 2008, the G50 was awarded Autosport National Car of the Year in its first year.
 With its own Ginetta GT Supercup one-make series, the G50 has also been undefeated GT4 class championship winner record holder in the British GT Championship (5), and won the GT4 European Cup in 2009, beating Aston Martin, BMW and Porsche.

 As a result, Ginetta Cars won "Small Business of the Year" from the Motorsport Industry Association in 2008, and in 2009 Tomlinson was nominated by the MIA for the "Outstanding Contribution to Motorsport" award.

 Road car

 The first Ginetta G50 road-registered car was shown in April 2008, and then took part in the Silverstone Supercar Tour.
 It features the same base set-up as the race car, with a proposed development of a V8 model with 520 bhp.
 Retail prices were estimated at starting from £45,000 ($72,549) for the V6, and £100,000 ($161,220) for the V8.
-However, due to the economic recession, Ginetta indefinitely shelved plans for general production of the G50, instead opting to produce the smaller, cheaper Ginetta G40.
+Due to economic problems, however, Ginetta indefinitely shelved plans for general production of the G50, instead opting to produce the smaller, cheaper Ginetta G40.